 A $15 minimum wage would pump billions of dollars into the pockets of low-wage workers and thus the Ontario economy.
 Jobs would be created as a result of the new economic activity, compensating for losses incurred by businesses that can only function on poverty wages.
 As the minimum wage goes up, workers become more valuable to businesses and jobs generally get better.
 Economists have found that when the minimum wage rises workers get more training and there is less turnover.
 Businesses put more energy into raising efficiency rather than keeping tabs on workers in poverty.
 And wages tend to become more equal: wages for managers and other high-paid workers don’t go up as much and businesses spend proportionately more on the lowest-paid.

 Most importantly, potential job losses are not the only thing we should care about when the minimum wage goes up.
-Less poverty, better jobs, higher incomes for the lowest-paid — all of these would far outweigh the impact of a minimal job loss even if it was to happen.
+Less poverty, better jobs, higher incomes for the lowest-paid — all of these would far outweigh the impact of a minimal job loss.

 MYTH #2: Raising the minimum wage will raise prices.